How do you find the best soldering iron for a hobbyist? There are so many options. What do you really need?

 If you are soldering surface mount components with fine pitch, you need a thin soldering iron tip.
 And the wattage isn’t really anything to worry about.
 If you are soldering big joints in for example a connector, you should use a thicker tip and more wattage.

 If you are doing just very basic soldering, then my honest opinion is that any soldering iron will do.

 You can find a cheap soldering iron on Amazon for about $10 that will do the job.
 For example, check out this 60 Watt Soldering Iron.

 If you are going to do a bit more advanced stuff like solder ESD sensitive components like microcontrollers, you should invest a bit more.

-The best soldering iron for this type of work is an ESD safe iron.
-If it has variable temperature setting and the possibility to change the tip, you will get a very versatile soldering iron.
+For this type of work, it’s good to have an ESD safe iron.
+If it has a variable temperature setting and the possibility to change the tip, you will get a very versatile soldering iron.

 Many would agree that the best soldering iron is the Weller WES51 Analog Soldering Station.
 It is ESD safe, has variable temperature and a variety of tips are available.

 For half the price though, you can get the Weller WLC100 40-Watt Soldering Station which is also a great option for hobbyists.

 If you travel a lot, there are things to think about if you want to use your soldering iron in another country.